gg582/incuspeed/README.md

 ---

 ## 📜 TODO

 - Support for other distributions
-- Incus integration for RestAPI /create path
+- Incus integration for RestAPI `/create` path

 ## 📜 NOTE

-- Default domain is hobbies.yoonjin2.kr.
+- Default domain is `hobbies.yoonjin2.kr`.
-- If you are installing this, please change URL prefix.
+- If you are installing this, please change the URL prefix.
-- You can find prefixes by this command.
+- You can find prefixes by running this command:
 ```bash
 grep yoonjin2 $(find . -type f)
 ```

 ---

 ## 🤝 Contributing